< Back | Home |

 An exerpt from the Letter of Aristeas, lines 28-34

-When this business had been dealt with, he ordered Demetrius to submit a memorandum about the copying of the Jewish books.
+When this business had been dealt with, he ordered Demetrius to submit a memorandum about the copying of the Hebrew books.
 For at the court of these kings, everything was managed by means of decrees, and with maximum security, and nothing was done in an offhand or casual manner.
 This is a copy of the memorandum:

 To the Great King, from Demetrius.
 In accordance with your Majesty's order concerning the library, that books needed to complete the collection should be acquired and added, and that those accidentally damaged should receive suitable attention, I submit the following report, having attended to my responsibility in the matter in no casual manner.
-Books of the Law of the Jews, with some few others, are wanting.
+Books of the Law of the Hebrews, with some few others, are wanting.
 For it happens that these books are written in the Hebrew script and language, but, according to the evidence of the experts, have been somewhat carelessly committed to writing and are not in their original form; for they have never had the benefit of royal attention.

 It is important that these books, duly corrected, should find a place in your library, because this legislation, in as much as it is divine, is of philosophical importance and of innate integrity.
 For this reason writers and poets and the great majority of historians have avoided reference to the above mentioned books and to the people who have lived and are living in accordance with them because, as Hecataeus of Abdera says, the view of life presented in them has a certain sanctity and holiness.
 If then, your Majesty approves, a letter shall be written to the high priest in Jerusalem, asking him to send elders of exemplary lives, expert in their country's Law, six from each tribe, so that having established the agreement of the majority and obtained an accurate translation, we may give the book a distinguished place in our library, in keeping both with the importance of the affair and of your own purpose.
 May you ever prosper!